 Because you’ll be accepting a new loan when you refinance, you will get to choose either a fixed rate loan or a variable rate loan.

-If you’re not certain about the difference, here’s the difference between variable and fixed interest rates:
+Here are the differences between variable and fixed interest rates:

 - A fixed interest rate tends to start higher and stays the same for the life of the loan.
 This means that once you refinance, your new loan interest will not change.

 - A variable interest rate tends to start lower, but may fluctuate over the life of the loan.
 This means that the total interest you can expect to pay on the loan could change.

 Absolutely.
 When considering refinancing your federal student loans, it is important to review the current protections and benefits you are granted with those loans and understand which of those you may be giving up when refinancing for an interest rate deduction or lower monthly payments with a private lender like Earnest.